November 20, 2024

 One, you’ll have to get your child a bigger bed down the road anyway, so why not now?
 More importantly, the toddler bed looks a whole lot like the crib, and if your child has been a crib climber, this will be all the more inviting (and easy!) to jump right out of.

-Use some type of bed railings.
+Use bed railings.

-If there’s any way to avoid your toddler from falling out of their new big bed in the middle of the night, we certainly want to do so!
+If there’s any way to prevent your toddler from falling out of their new big bed in the middle of the night, we certainly want to do so!
 You can use something like these bed railings on either side of the bed.
 Or you can use something like this “bumper”, or even something so simple as a pool noodle if you’re not concerned about your toddler moving around too much.

 Read the bedtime books in your child’s bed.